Awards and Recognition

 The Washington Association of Agricultural Educators, in cooperation with the National Association of Agricultural Educators, recognize members with a variety of award opportunities.
 Each of the areas are listed below with information regarding application possibilities for regional and national recognition.

 Outstanding Early Career Teacher*: This award recognizes outstanding members who are in their third, fourth, fifth, sixth, or seventh year of teaching at the time they apply are eligible for this award.
 District members select an Outstanding Young Member from their district, these nominees are recognized at the state level.
 To qualify for regional and national recognition, nominees must complete the online national application.
+Applicants must have been a member of NAAE for the three previous years or continuously since the applicant began teaching.

 Outstanding Middle/Secondary Program*: This award recognizes outstanding agricultural education programs and effectively communicates success stories.
 District members select an Outstanding Program from their district, these nominees are recognized at the state level.
 To qualify for regional and national recognition, nominees must complete the online national application.
+Application should only highlight the program goals and achievements over the last FIVE years (2020-2025).

 *SPECIAL NOTE: ANY QUALIFIED APPLICANT MAY APPLY FOR THIS AWARD AT THE STATE LEVEL, EVEN IF THEY ARE NOT DISTRICT NOMINEES!

 Teachers Turn the Key: This award program is for members who are in their second, third or fourth year of teaching at the time they apply are eligible for this award.
 (When the awards are presented at the subsequent NAAE convention, the scholarship recipients will be in their third, fourth or fifth year of teaching.)
-Applicants must be a member of NAAE during the year of application (2021-2022) and be a member of NAAE at the time of the convention at which they receive the scholarship (2022-2023).
+Applicants must be a member of NAAE during the year of application and be a member of NAAE at the time of the convention at which they receive the scholarship.
 All state winners must agree to attend the entire NAAE convention.

 Outstanding Administrator: This award recognizes outstanding administrators who support and nurture agricultural education programs.
 District members select an Outstanding Administrator from their district, these nominees are recognized at the state level.
 There is no regional or national competition for this award.